As an Amazon Associate we earn from qualifying purchases.

 What Pairs with Roasted Artichoke?

 The most common pairings for roasted artichoke are mayonnaise and garlic aioli.
 Both are emulsified dips and thus add richness and body to the artichoke.
-We recommend a garlic lemon butter with these roasted artichokes.
+I recommend garlic lemon butter with these roasted artichokes.
 The lemon will pair very nicely with the olive oil and the butter will add plenty of richness and body.

 The big thing for artichoke is to have a good pair of kitchen shears.
 It is possible to trim an artichoke completely with a knife but it isn’t easy and won’t look as nice.
 To remove the core (choke) you will want a sturdy metal spoon.